-The Carnivore is also home of the Simba Saloon, a delicious a la carte restaurant by day and Nairobi's most popular nightclub.
+The Carnivore is also home of the Simba Saloon, a delicious a la carte restaurant by day and a popular nightclub.
 The informal indoor/outdoor atmosphere, exceptional snacks and the pulsating rhythms of Africa combine to ensure an exciting ambiance.

 THE CARNIVORE NAIROBI - 1980

 Situated 4 kilometres from the city centre, The Carnivore opened its doors in September 1980 to instant success.
 The food, service and atmosphere are strikingly different from anything ever seen in Kenya.
 The Carnivore is a meat specialty restaurant and it is referred to as 'the ultimate 'Beast of a Feast'.

 The Carnivore since its inception has played host to over 2 million customers from across the globe including numerous celebrities.
 In fact the Carnivore visitors book read like a global who is who!
 Whole joints of meat - legs of lamb and pork, ostrich, rumps of beef, sirloins, racks of lamb, spare ribs, sausages, chicken wings, skewered kidneys, even crocodile, and other tasty morsels - are roasted on traditional Maasai swords over a huge, spectacular charcoal pit that dominates the entrance of the restaurant.